 Stick around afterward There are tons of other things to do in the Rockefeller Center area.
 During the holidays, you can check out the tree, the Saks Fifth Avenue windows just across the street or go ice-skating on the iconic rink.
 Year-round you can tour NBC Studios, visit the Lego Store or Nintendo NYC, learn about New York's bravest at the FDNY Fire Zone, or go on a guided tour of the landmark.

 Looking to save money?
-If you're booking several top attractions in New York City consider purchasing a Go City Pass, which includes discounted admission to the Empire State Building, Statue of Liberty, American Museum of Natural History, and more.
+If you're booking several top attractions in New York City and looking to save money, consider purchasing a Go City Explorer Pass, which includes discounted admission to One World Observatory, the 9/11 Memorial and Museum, the Statue of Liberty, the American Museum of Natural History, and more.

 This post originally published in December 2013.